OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 [**GO TO TASK 2: Developing your digital researcher profile**]

 <br/>

 ## Open licensing, copyright, and the 'legalise' behind Open Science <a name="legalise"></a>

 <br/>

 ## The different dimensions of Open Science <a name="dimensions"></a>

+[Including FOSTER taxonomy]

 <br/>

 ## Barriers to Open Science <a name="barriers"></a>

+Open Science reflects the intentions of the researchers themselves, and is thereby subject to cultural bias.

+Open Science is not a perfect system by any means, and operates a hierarchy between different barriers.
+For example, Open Access seeks to remove barriers such as price for readers and re-use permissions, but often fails to address barriers such as connectivity or language, and also in cases erect new barriers, such as author-facing costs.
+As such, while the core principles underlying Open Science are often focussed around accessibility, in practice there is often a trade-off within this hierarchy, and often with unforeseen consequences.

+Much of this is not due to the intentions of Open Science, but more about the difficulties in reconciling the different stakeholder viewpoints, which often leads to inherent conflict and complications around developments.

 <br/>